SanthiyaKrishnamoorthy/finance-dashboard-backend/README.md

 - **Security First** - Authentication and authorization at every level
 - **Documentation Driven** - API docs before implementation

----
-## 🙏 Acknowledgments

-- Assignment provided by the hiring company
-- Built with modern Node.js best practices
-- Designed with scalability and maintainability in mind
-- Special thanks to the open-source community

----

 ## 📞 Support & Contact